AbdulBaseer7896/Real_state_call_agent/README.md

-run the main file with the commond = uvicorn main_norag:app --reload --port 8000
+run the main file with the commond = uvicorn saving_information:app --reload --port 8000

 Then run the ngrok with commond = ngrok http 8000